lukasdula/lab-04-GNS3-windows-network-services/README.md

 ## Author’s Note

 In this lab, I learned how to set up key Windows functions for the first time.
 It was a great experience to run three Windows virtual machines and make all three services work together successfully.
-Seeing DHCP, HTTP, and DNS integrated and communicating properly felt like building a small, realistic IT environment from scratch.
+Seeing DHCP, HTTP, and DNS integrated and communicating properly felt like building a small, realistic IT environment from the beginning.

 ---